Burleigh Court Hotel, Stroud – Review

 With the sunshine still beating down, we wandered through a lovely mix of winding country roads, footpaths and fields.
 The views went on for miles, and we just felt well and truly spoiled by our rural getaway.

-It was a shame we were only here for one night, as there was so much more that we knew we could see and do in the local area.
+It was a shame we were only here for one night, as we know there’s so much more to see and do in the local area.

 We thought about heading down to the bottom of the hill for lunch to a pub that we’d heard did great food, but we decided that we’d take one last drink on the terrace at Burleigh Court Hotel, and head off to our next destination.